Busting Caffeine Addiction

 With locations spanning the coast of Florida, Thailand, Alabama, Hawaii, Rhode Island, New York and California, Duke is known for his nautical fiction.
 A seasoned fisherman, he learned the hobby early from his grandpa Wilbur in the country of North Mississippi where the two fished for bream and bass.

-His senior year at Kent boarding school, he got deathly ill with Lyme Disease, while clearing trails for his mountain biking team.
+His senior year at Kent Boarding School, he got deathly ill with Lyme Disease, while clearing trails for his mountain biking team.
 After a lengthy battle with the illness, he attended The University of Mississippi in 2004.
 In one way or another, he spent the next ten years traveling, studying and learning the craft of writing.

 Duke Tate